g-andrade/locus/README.md

     hours.
 Both of these behaviours can be tweaked through the `error_retries` and `update_period` loader settings (see [function reference](#api-reference).)
-  - When downloading from a MaxMind edition or an HTTPS URL, the remote certificate will be authenticated against [a list of known Certification Authorities](https://hexdocs.pm/tls_certificate_check/) and
+  - When downloading from a MaxMind edition or an HTTP URL, the remote certificate will be authenticated against [a list of known Certification Authorities](https://hexdocs.pm/tls_certificate_check/) and